Family Farm Initiative

 Zinniker Farm has been growing this ever-improving variety of Pfeiffer wheat, providing food for their table & for their animals.

-And now Mark and Petra have agreed to plant 5 acres so we can make it available to the wider community.
+And now Mark and Petra planted 5 acres so we can make it available to the wider community.

-Fill in your info below to reserve Pfeiffer Wheat after harvest
+Fill in your info below to reserve Pfeiffer Wheat for the end September

 Frequently Asked Questions

-A: We are targeting $3.75 - $4.25 per pound for the wheatberries.
-Since this is the first time we will be offering Pfeiffer Wheat for sale, we will calculate the true cost of production.
-We want to have a price that is sustainable to continue growing this exceptional wheat.
+A: $5 per pound for the wheatberries and $7 per pound for flour.
+Since this is the first time we will be offering Pfeiffer Wheat for sale, we need to account for true cost of production.
+We want to have a price that is sustainable to continue growing this exceptional wheat at Zinniker Farm.

-A: Pfeiffer wheat has been grown on our farm since 1995.
-We have used it for our personal consumption and to feed the chickens.
+A: Pfeiffer wheat has been grown on the Zinniker Farm since 1995.
+It had been used for the Zinniker family's personal consumption and to feed the chickens.

-A: Harvest will be at the end of July so some time in August we expect to have it ready.
-If you fill in the form above, we will email you progress updates.
+A: We will be cleaning more wheatberries and milling more flour at the end of September.
+If you fill in the form above, we will email you when we are getting ready to ship!

 Family Farm Initiative | Chicago, IL 60613